mrcloudchase/chasingcloudcareers-site/docs/intro.md

 ### 🤖 AI Engineering
 Understand machine learning operations, AI model deployment, and AI infrastructure.

+### 🔬 Research Engineering
+Explore cutting-edge research and development in AI, ML, and emerging technologies.
+Bridge the gap between research and practical implementation.

 ## 📚 What You'll Find

 - **Structured Learning Paths**: Step-by-step guides from beginner to advanced